wingbender/trail_scraper/README.md

 ## Getting Started

-This python program will help you extract all the trails from your favorite category on wikiloc.com simply download the files and run wikiloc_scraper.py with command line arguments described below
+This python program will help you extract all the trails from your favorite category on wikiloc.com into an MySQL database.
+Simply download the files and run wikiloc_scraper.py with command line arguments.

 ### Prerequisites

-You'll need python 3.6 with "requests", "BeautifulSoup" and "re" to run this functions.
+You'll need python 3.6 with "requests", "BeautifulSoup", "re" and "pymysql" to run these functions.

 ## Using the program
+1) Run the create_db.py file in order to create locally a MySQL database. see trail_DB.pdf for the database diagram.

-after downloading, run wikiloc_scraper.py with the following command line arguments:
+2) Run wikiloc_scraper.py with the following command line arguments:

     [-h] : show help message
     [-c category to scrape int]: category to scrape by number
     [-C category to scrape string]: category to scrape by name
     [-r trails range]: range of trails to scrape e.g.: '14-76'
+    [-f]: extracts the max number of trails from a category
     [-FF]: scrape the entire site. if this flag is passed all others will be ignored

-for example:
+For example:
   wikiloc_scraper.py -c 4 -r 5-50
-  will extract trails 5 through 50 from the 4th category (Hiking trails)
+  Will extract trails 5 through 50 from the 5th category (trail running)

 ## Authors